GermanBrainRot/Project-Galileo/README.md

 and we hope that mathematicians don't hurt themselves when taking the limit $\delta t \to 0$.
 This formulation can be thought of as unitary or Markovian evolution for now.

-To arrive at dynamics for *coupled* systems, the underlying state space should be a cartesian product of possible states of the different protagonists.
+To arrive at dynamics for *coupled* systems, the underlying state space should be a Cartesian product of possible states of the different protagonists.

 In the Markov chain community, this is a no-brainer - that's how they do it.
 In Quantum Mechanics though, the pairing of states is done only *after* moving to quantum "probabilities" (amplitudes), leading to tensor products which appear mathematically awkward.
 So this may already be ***the*** the notational contribution that appears to be originally due to the later Barandes (cited above) that makes what I am trying to do at all possible.